Act 148: Universal Recycling & Composting Law

 Curbside collection requirements for haulers licensed to accept trash

-Haulers offering services for collecting trash must also offer services for collecting mandatory recyclables by 2015 (already mandatory in Chittenden County); leaf and yard debris by 2016; and food scraps by July 1, 2020.
+Haulers offering services for collecting trash must also offer services for collecting mandatory recyclables by 2015 (already mandatory in Chittenden County).

 Certain conditions will allow exemptions from this requirement.